These celebrity encounters are something we could all use right now

 There were some lighthearted moments as well.
 Because, if you are going to run into a celebrity, you may as well actual run into a celebrity:

-I accidentally walked into Waka Flocka so hard my head clunked on his chest and he was so scared I'd deeply injured myself— donate to my indiegogo please (@rachelmillman) November 10, 2017
+I accidentally walked into Waka Flocka so hard my head clunked on his chest and he was so scared I'd deeply injured myself— podcast haver (@rachelmillman) November 10, 2017

 Whether they should be or not, many of these public figures are role models, especially for kids.
 It’s nice to see not all of them have abused their position of power.
 Even a small act of kindness can go a long way.